Charlotteis/flasky/PROCESS.md

 - import flask-wtf form and wtform fields and validators into app
 - create a basic form and include it in index.html
 - render form in index view
+- Implement redirects and user sessions to avoid form resubmission